burger

 Preamble

-• The Web app kDrive integrates a native editor that allows you to modify a PDF document online.
+• The Web app kDrive natively integrates an editor that allows you to modify a PDF document online.

 • Your files are never analyzed and are exclusively stored in Switzerland.